RoboticVisionOrg/rv_panda_driver/README.md

 The Panda Driver provides a series of components for initalising and controlling the Franka-Emika Panda robotic arm.

-This package provides a simplified interface for controlling the arm in in a variety of articulation modes by extending the [QUT Manipulation Driver](https://bitbucket.org/acrv/rv_manipulation_driver) package.
+This package provides a simplified interface for controlling the arm in in a variety of articulation modes by extending the [RV Manipulation Driver](https://bitbucket.org/acrv/rv_manipulation_driver) package.

+![System Diagram] (docs/Panda.png)

 ## Usage